 As Vice-chair, his primary duties are guiding growth and development of the Family Medicine practices across the BHN network, mentoring faculty, serving as a local resource for quality improvement, managing privileging, and serving as a liaison with the Community Health Center practices.
 He is also the chair of the Family Medicine compensation committee.

 His teaching interests include quality improvement, practice management, electronic health records, evidence-based medicine, leadership development, bioethics and interviewing skills.
-Since 2001 He has overseen quality improvement for the Family Medicine department at BMC while serving as Medical Director for the hospital based practice.
+Since 2001 He has overseen quality improvement for the Family Medicine department at BMC while serving as Medical Director for the hospital-based Family Medicine practice.
 In 2003 he became the founding Medical Director of the East Boston Community Health Center Family Medicine Department.
 He was a leader in the clinical implementation of different Electronic Health Records in both practices.
 A graduate of University of Wisconsin - Madison (B.S. - Bioethics 1990, M.D.
 1994) and the Brown Practice Medicine residency program, he also has research experience in Medical Ethics.
-He is a member of the American Board Family Practice, the American Academy of Family Physicians, Massachusetts Academy of Family Physicians, the Society of Teachers of Family Medicine, and the Institute for Healthcare Improvement.
+He is a diplomate of the American Board Family Medicine, amd a member of the American Academy of Family Physicians, Massachusetts Academy of Family Physicians, the Society of Teachers of Family Medicine, and the Institute for Healthcare Improvement.

-At BMC, he serves as chair of the Professional Practice Evaluation committee and on the BMC credentials committee.
+At BMC, he serves as chair of the Medical Staff Professional Practice Evaluation Committee and on the BMC credentials committee.

-Outside of work, he plays the French horn with the Cambridge Symphony Orchestra and stays in shape by playing squash and ultimate frisbee, dancing whenever possible, and coaching soccer.
+Outside of work, he plays the French horn with the Cambridge Symphony Orchestra and stays in shape by playing ultimate frisbee and squash, and dancing whenever possible.

 Diversity, Equity, Inclusion and Accessibility